OpenBB-finance/copilot-for-terminal-pro/README.md

-# Bring your own Copilot to Terminal
+# Bring your own Copilot to OpenBB Terminal

 Welcome to the example repository for integrating custom copilots into the OpenBB Terminal.